A Beginner's Guide to Miles and Points

 There won't be one best card for everyone, but some that are often good for beginners include the Chase Sapphire Preferred that earns Ultimate Reward points that can transfer 1:1 to programs such as United, Hyatt, IHG Rewards, Southwest, British Airways, Marriott, and others.

-Chase Sapphire Preferred is usually my first recommendation for beginners, but other solid cards to start with include Starwood Preferred Guest Amex, Barclaycard Arrival World MasterCard, and Citi AAdvantage American Airlines card.
+The Chase Sapphire Preferred Card is usually my first recommendation for beginners, but other solid cards to start with include Starwood Preferred Guest Amex and the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® from our partner Citi.
 It is very possible to get $500 to $1000 worth of "free" travel from each of these in the form of sign-up bonuses.

 5. Shift Your Everyday Spending to Your Rewards Cards